-The Mass General Center for Diversity and Inclusion (CDI) promotes the recruitment and advancement of physicians and scientists underrepresented in medicine (URM) and seeks to develop a culturally competent and engaged workforce at Mass General where all can experience a true sense of belonging.
+The Mass General Center for Diversity and Inclusion (CDI) champions the recruitment and progression of physicians and scientists underrepresented in medicine (UiM).
+We strive to create an engaged workforce at Mass General, where everyone can genuinely experience a sense of belonging.

 The hospital's workforce diversity efforts officially started in 1992 with the formation of the Center for Diversity and Inclusion (CDI).
 Initially called the Office for Minority Health Professions, the program was made up of a small but vocal minority who were based in the Department of Medicine.
 It soon expanded to all clinical departments.